Kiteretsu77/FAST_Anime_VSR/README.md

 1. the sample image under weight_generation is just for faster implementation, I don't have copyright for that one.
 All rights are reserved to their original owners.
 2. My code is edited from Real-CUGAN github repository (https://github.com/bilibili/ailab/tree/main/Real-CUGAN)
 3. Provide all repository in English.
+4. Ubuntu setup for TensorRT (not yet tested)
+5.